skaldragon/CSFH-64/README.md

-# CURRENT VERSIONS WORKS FINE, FOUND ISSUE FOR LARGE FILES, WORKING ON FIX
+# CURRENT VERSION WORKS FINE, FOUND ISSUE FOR LARGE FILES, WORKING ON FIX

 # CSFH-64
 A hashing and encryption and decryption algorithm for powershell with user Verification